ggreenaz/dadCHECKIN-TOO/README.md

     People who appreciate dad-level simplicity (and dad jokes!).

 Remember, in the world of overly complicated software, dadCHECKIN-TOO is your oasis of simplicity.
 It's the tool that proudly proclaims, "So easy, even a dad can use it!"
 And if you chuckle at that, you're exactly who we made this for!
-👨‍💼 Join the dadCHECKIN revolution – where simplicity meets functionality, and dad jokes are always welcome!
+👨‍💼 Join the dadCHECKIN-TOO revolution – where simplicity meets functionality, and dad jokes are always welcome!

 // Install Directions //

 Let's get started.

-Upload the latest version of dadCHECKIN to your web server's root directory.
+Upload the latest version of dadCHECKIN-TOO to your web server's root directory.
 Be sure to set your directory privileges so your web servers has acess.
 For example:

-    chown -R www-data:www-data /path/to/dadCHECKIN
+    chown -R www-data:www-data /path/to/dadCHECKIN-TOO

 If  you are new to the process of setting permissions on directories, read the short description below.
 If you are a SaltyDog, move on.
 On an Ubuntu Linux web server, the recommended file permissions for the /var/www/html directory, which typically contains web content, are as follows: